MikhailDray/tact-upd/ROADMAP.md

 This version will be the first stable release of TACT.
 It will be released when the following features are implemented:

-- All basic API for Cells, Slices, Builders
+- All basic APIs for Cells, Slices, Builders
 - Routing of internal messages
 - Random number generation, including a way to seed it
 - Ability to deploy contracts